 - Child Funeral Charity: Specialising in helping families who have lost a child, this charity offers direct financial aid to cover funeral-related expenses, ensuring a respectful farewell during a difficult time.

-Another alternative to seeking help from a charity is using crowdfunding websites.
+An alternative to seeking help from a charity is using crowdfunding websites.

-Start your low cost funeral arrangements
+Start your low-cost funeral arrangements